NOC-MDP/ReSow-Ceeds-V4/docs/InstallGuide.md

 To keep the server going once the terminal window is closed then please refer to the systemd services section.

-### Setup NginX reverse proxy server
+### Setup nginx reverse proxy server
 Running NPM start directly is not suitable for production instances, it is sensible to use a reverse proxy server to help load balance and protect the identity of the CEEDS Tool server.
-To do this NginX needs to be installed:
+To do this nginx needs to be installed:

 ```shell
 $ sudo apt install nginx